 Sun Enters Gemini, Tarot Card Lovers

-Sun in Gemini, tarot card Lovers, represents the duality of our brain on the point of becoming conscious.
-The duality of the brain is illustrated by the union of the Maiden and the Serpent.
-The figure descending from the sky is the appearance of human consciousness and self-awareness.
+The Sun in Gemini, tarot card Lovers, represents the duality of our brain at the point of becoming conscious.
+The union of the Maiden and the Serpent illustrates the duality of the human brain.
+The figure descending from the sky represents the rise of human consciousness and self-awareness.

 Inspiration for my depiction of the Lovers card came from Paolo Uccello’s painting of Saint George and the Dragon.